NadeemSamaali/LinearAlgebraSoftware/README.md

 #### arithmetic.py

-This sub-library contains an arithmeic expression parser, which parses and evaluates a user inputted numerical equation using the PEMDAS principle of operator priority using the `parse` command.
+This sub-library contains an arithmeic expression parser, which parses and evaluates a user inputted numerical expression using the PEMDAS principle of operator priority using the `parse` command.
 Currently supports addition, substraction, multiplication, division and paranthesis grouping.

 ### App.py
 Contains the code which allows users to interact with the different methods performing the matrix and vector operations.